Tahitian Pearls, South Sea Pearls, Discount Pearl Jewelry

 Rangiroa Atoll, Tuamotu Archipelago, French Polynesia

-Starting in the 1950's, the government of French Polynesia began instituting a number of programs and laws to convert Tahitian Pearl production from natural harvesting to farming and cultivation.
-This was due to the fact that, since only a tiny percentage of oysters naturally yielded pearls, natural pearl production was decimating the population of the local black-lipped oyster, the Pinctada Margaritifera.
-So, In accordance with French Polynesian law, all Tahitian Pearls are now cultivated, or cultured.
 Tahitian Pearl production takes place throughout French Polynesia, but the greatest concentration of pearl farms is located in the coral atolls of the Tuamotu Archipelago, a few hundred miles west of Tahiti.
-Pearl cultivation begins with the careful farming of black-lipped oysters. the young oysters (known as spats) that spawn from mature black-lipped oysters are captured in artificial collectors suspended underwater at 3-5 meters (10-16 ft) below the surface.
+Pearl cultivation begins with the careful farming of black-lipped oysters.
+The young oysters (known as spats) that spawn from mature black-lipped oysters are captured in artificial collectors suspended underwater at 3-5 meters (10-16 ft) below the surface.
 The spats remain in the collectors for up to three years, where they are cleaned every few months.
 Once a year, spats that have successfully attached themselves to the collectors are moved to deeper water and placed on long lines at depths of 5-7 meters (16-23 ft), where they continue to mature and grow for at least two years.
-The juvenile oysters are cleaned every few months here as well.
 Once the oysters have matured on the lines, they are ready for grafting.

 A Pearl Graft Taking Place

-Natural pearls are formed when a foreign material, such as grain of sand, accidentally makes its way into an oyster.
+Natural pearls are formed when a foreign material, such as grain of bacterium, accidentally makes its way into an oyster.
 The oyster reacts to this invasion by secreting a substance called nacre, which surrounds the offending material.
 Over many years, the oyster deposits many layers of nacre on the invader, resulting in a pearl.
 By contrast, pearl cultivation involves inserting foreign material into the mother oyster by hand, initiating the nacre build-up artificially.

 The pearl grafting process begins by prying apart a donor oyster, one which preferably has brightly colored mother-of-pearl on the shell inside.
 Then, a narrow portion of a donor black-lipped oyster's lip, or secretory mantle, is sliced and then cut into short sections.
 A single lip section is disinfected and then placed on a nucleus, a solid 6-9mm sphere made from the shell of Tennessee and Mississippi river mollusks.
 Next, the host oyster, which was recently induced to spawn in order to expend its excess energy, is secured on a shell stand.
 Carefully, the host oyster is pried apart, but only enough to insert surgical instruments.
 An incision is made into the host oyster's reproductive organ, into which the nucleus and lip graft is then inserted.
 The donor lip section will imprint the color of the donor mother-of-pearl which used to surround it onto the nacre being deposited on the nucleus.

 The pearl grafting process has many pitfalls: the host oyster has a 10-40% chance of dying as a result of the graft.
 The oyster may be sufficiently "upset" by the operation that it will not produce a high-quality pearl.
 In addition, the nucleus may be rejected and expelled from the oyster.
 If the nucleus is expelled, it may be possible to insert a second nucleus next to the original graft.
 If the graft is successful, the host oyster will coat the nucleus with nacre over a period of eighteen months to two years, at which point the pearl is ready for harvesting.
-Once the pearl is harvested, the same oyster can receive a larger nucleus and lip graft.
-A single healthy oyster may produce three or four pearls in its lifetime.
-The value of an individual pearl will be determined by its size, shape, and quality.
-Tahitian pearls usually range in size from 7mm to 14mm, with an average size of 9mm.
-Larger Tahitian pearls, 15-18mm in diameter do exist, but They are extremely rare.
-The largest Tahitian pearl grown so far was an incredible 21mm in diameter!

 Tahitian Pearls